Service Check

 Below are fields that are common to all service checks.
 Fields that are specific to an individual service check are covered in the documentation for that service check.
 See the Service Check List for individual service checks.

-Fields Common to All Service Checks
+Parameter Fields Common to All Service Checks

 These configuration fields are included in all service checks, usually after the check-specific fields.

-- DESCRIPTION - This field specifies a name for this check.
+• DESCRIPTION - This field specifies a name for this check.
 It is used to identify this specific check from among other service checks of the same type that may have been added to the same host.
-The name entered must be unique among service check names on the host to which it is added (the name entered here may be used again only on a different host).
+The name entered must be unique among service check names on the host to which it is added (the name entered here can be used again only on a different host).
 See also Best Practices below.
 There are a small number of service checks that do not include this field.

-- ESCALATE AT- Enter the number of alert notificationsafter the first for Netreo to wait before sending alert notifications to the action group(s)in the ESCALATION GROUP field, as well as to the groups in the ACTION GROUP field.
+• ESCALATE AT- Enter the number of alert notificationsafter the first for Netreo to wait before sending alert notifications to the action group(s)in the ESCALATION GROUP field, as well as to the groups in the ACTION GROUP field.

 Add a Service Check to a Device